 If you’re starting from scratch, you may be totally unfamiliar with websites, taking payments, WordPress, and everything else.
 Don’t worry!
 We’ll briefly cover the essentials that you’ll need.

 - A web host.
 First, you’ll need a web host.
 There are many web hosts, but some popular ones are SiteGround, BlueHost, Hostinger and GoDaddy.
-You can view our full list of recommended hosts here.

 - A WordPress theme.
 After installing WordPress, you’ll need to select a theme.
 There are thousands of WordPress themes available, depending on what your specific needs are.
 Astra is one such theme – in fact, it’s the most popular WordPress theme of all time.
-You can download it for free here.

 - WordPress plugins.
 Then, you’ll need to install specific plugins to add extra functionality.
 For example, if you want to collect your readers’ email addresses, you’ll need to install an email marketing plugin like MailPoet, MailChimp, or Convert Pro.